painj/marthabob/README.md

 I left enabled some developer 'Variable testers' to help with settings.

-, and . control the 'Solar System' scale
+',' and '.' control the 'Solar System' scale

-; and ' control the 'Solar System' speed
+';' and ''' control the 'Solar System' speed

-[ and ] control the Ship scale
+'[' and ']' control the Ship scale

-o toggle Orbit View
+'o' toggle Orbit View

-g toggle Gravity Mode
+'g' toggle Gravity Mode

-+ increase Gravity Distance
+'+' increase Gravity Distance

-- decrease Gravity Distance
+'-' decrease Gravity Distance

 To run, download the marthabob.love file, or clone/download this repo and change the .zip to .love and run Love2D.